 Compliance with Texas and Bexar County law

 - Mandatory statewide rules: As of 2025, statewide rules supersede any local city or county eviction ordinances.
-We stay current with state legislation, such as SB 38, to ensure full compliance.
+We stay current with state legislation, such as SB 38 and SB 1333, to ensure full compliance.

 - No "self-help" evictions: We strictly follow legal procedures and avoid illegal "self-help" evictions, such as changing locks or cutting utilities, which are prohibited under Texas law.